 Back in time, the Aztecs introduced a large-scale traditional cultivation method called chinampa.
 This technique involved artificially interweaving reeds to form islands.

 Next, soil and vegetation that was to be grown, were added on top of these reeds to form tiny floating islands.
 So, although these islands are man-made, they’re built from 100% natural resources.

 Finally, channels were created between these chinampas to form canals wide enough for canoes to pass.
 As time passed, the water level in the lake receded.
 With further pumping of underground water in the 20th century, all that is left of this glorious lake now, are the canals that we see in Xochimilco today.

 Returning from Xochimilco Day Trip with Memories

 At the end of this memorable day, you can walk back from the church to Terminal Xochimilco at San Pedro, and take the TrenLigero back to Mexico City.
-I spent my time in the train reminiscing about my colourful day and going through the endless stream of photographs.
+I spent my time on the train reminiscing about my colourful day and going through the endless stream of photographs.
 It was almost like I could still hear the Mariachi bands, still, taste the crispy tortilla chips, and still feel the gentle breeze against my face.
 What a day.

 I hope this Xochimilco day trip guide provides all the necessary guidance for you to have a hassle-free experience.
-Feel free to drop in comments below if you have any questions.
+Feel free to drop in the comments below if you have any questions.

 Happy wayfaring 🙂